HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 ### Alternative Protocol Links

 The web is built on links.
-On the mobile web, Unique Resource Identifier schemes beyond http/s, can allow users to complete tasks like dialing a phone number or starting an email with minimal friction.
+On the mobile web, Unique Resource Identifier schemes beyond http/s, can allow users to complete tasks like [dialing a phone number using tel:](https://developers.google.com/web/fundamentals/native-hardware/click-to-call) or starting an email with minimal friction.

 The most prevalent URI schemes were https, found on 93.15% of sites, and it's non-secure equivalent, http, appearing on 56.65%.
 The high use of non-secure link protocols is noteworthy as 2020 saw major announcements from browsers to protect users' safety by alerting them when content is not secure.

 {# TODO (Authors) - I think this is a good spot to put an external link to read more on it, even if there's one example #}
+{# TODO (Editor) - I linked the dialing a phone number, does that help? #}

 After webpage links, the next five most used protocols in anchor href values on the mobile web are as follows: